-Robert Durst of 'The Jinx' to appear in L.A. court on murder charge
+Witnesses fearful in wealthy heir Durst's L.A. murder case: prosecutor

 | LOS ANGELES

+LOS ANGELES Witnesses expected to testify in the Los Angeles murder trial of real estate scion Robert Durst are concerned for their safety, a prosecutor told a judge on Wednesday, citing the heir's vast wealth and the deaths of people close to him.

-LOS ANGELES Wealthy real estate scion Robert Durst, whose ties to several slayings were chronicled in HBO's documentary "The Jinx," was due back in court on Wednesday for a hearing on documents seized in the investigation of a murder case pending against him in Los Angeles.
+Durst, 73, whose ties to several slayings were chronicled last year in the HBO documentary "The Jinx," is charged with fatally shooting writer and longtime confidante Susan Berman in December 2000.

-Durst, 73, is charged with fatally shooting writer and longtime confidante Susan Berman in December 2000, a murder prosecutors say he committed because of what she knew about the unsolved demise of his wife in New York two decades earlier.
+Prosecutors say he killed her because of what she knew about the death of Durst's wife in New York two decades earlier.

-He pleaded not guilty last month to first-degree murder in the Berman case.
+Durst, who appeared on Wednesday in Los Angeles County Superior Court in a wheelchair wearing a blue shirt and glasses with his hair cropped short, pleaded not guilty last month to first-degree murder in the Berman case.

+Deputy District Attorney John Lewin asked Judge Mark Windham to schedule a conditional hearing for February to record witness testimony, ahead of trial, saying witnesses "understandably are concerned about their safety."

+He said witnesses are concerned because Durst is accused of killing Berman over what she knew about his wife's disappearance.
+They are also worried about the killing and dismemberment of a Texas neighbor of Durst, whom Lewin called "a witness."
+Durst was acquitted of murder in that case.

+An attorney for Durst, David Chesnoff, rejected the argument that Durst, wheelchair-bound and incarcerated, poses any threat to witnesses, calling the remarks "hyperbole."

+Windham did not rule on the proposed condition examination hearing to speed up testimony.

-Prosecutors have asked a judge to appoint an independent expert, or "special master," to examine crates of Durst-related documents confiscated by investigators and determine which papers should be excluded as material protected under attorney-client privilege.
+He did, however, grant prosecutors' request that an independent expert be appointed to examine crates of Durst-related documents confiscated by investigators and determine which papers should be excluded as material protected under attorney-client privilege.

-One of the main points of contention is likely to be the admissibility of a collection of legal files and other papers seized from a friend of the defendant.
-Prosecutors say Durst waived his attorney-client privilege over those documents when he allowed "The Jinx" producers to comb through them.

-The rest of the material was taken from Durst's Houston apartment and from the New Orleans hotel where he was arrested in March 2015.

-Defense attorney Dick DeGuerin said in a telephone interview he supports appointing a special master.
-But he also plans to address prosecutors' public release of a jailhouse statement Durst made in 2015, a disclosure he said could prejudice potential jurors.
+Windham also said he would hold a hearing on the question of whether Durst waived his right to attorney-client privilege over materials seized from Durst's friend in New York State.

-Berman, 55, was found shot dead in her Los Angeles home, reportedly execution style, not long after police in New York reopened their investigation into the 1982 disappearance and presumed killing of his wife, Kathleen.
+Berman, 55, was found dead in her Los Angeles home, reportedly shot execution style, not long after police in New York reopened their investigation into the 1982 disappearance and presumed killing of Durst's wife, Kathleen.

 Durst was questioned but never charged in that probe.